ESTELLE F. COMAY, ESQ.

 David A. Lewis serves as distinguished professor of Psychiatry and Neuroscience, Thomas Detre Professor of Academic Psychiatry and chair, Department of Psychiatry at the University of Pittsburgh.
 Lewis was named chair of the University of Pittsburgh Department of Psychiatry and medical director of the Western Psychiatric Institute and Clinic of UPMC in September 2009.
 A national expert in schizophrenia, he serves as director of a National Institute of Mental Health Conte Center for the Neuroscience of Mental Disorders at Western Psychiatric Institute and Clinic, which is focused on understanding the role of prefrontal cortical dysfunction in the pathophysiology of schizophrenia.

 Lewis received his Bachelor of Arts in psychology and his medical degree from The Ohio State University.
 After completing residencies in internal medicine and psychiatry at the University of Iowa, he received his research training at the Research Institute of the Scripps Clinic in California.
 He arrived in Pittsburgh in 1987 as associate professor of psychiatry and behavioral neuroscience and has been the UPMC professor of translational neuroscience since 2006.
+He also serves on the Board of Directors for The Pittsburgh Foundation.

 Lewis joined the Charles E. Kaufman Foundation board of directors in 2015.